di-ng/redux-saga-debounced-channel/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/di-ng/redux-saga-debounced-channel.svg)](https://greenkeeper.io/)

 A saga to get a debounced value from a channel without cancelling the previous taken item's task.
-This is useful for when you need to incrementally save progress or updates (e.g. autosave).
+This is useful for when you need to incrementally save progress or updates (e.g. autosave), because without it you won't be able to receive responses from API calls that were triggered during the debounce process.

 ## Installation & Usage